llm4hw/llm4hw.github.io/plugin-tool.md

 ### Install and setup environment

-Follow the instructions provided at [LLM4HW to ](https://pypi.org/project/LLM4HW/) and install the necessary packages and system dependencies.
+Follow the instructions provided at [LLM4HW](https://pypi.org/project/LLM4HW/) to install the necessary packages and system dependencies.

-You can download using pip install LLM4HW
+You can download using `pip install LLM4HW`

 ### Hardware Project Setup